Can One Person Make a Difference? YES!

 Waste.
 Recycle and compost – and do it properly!

 It is estimated that roughly 38% of Canadians do not compost.
 Many people believe food waste/compostable materials will decompose in the garbage not harming the environment.
-These compounds break down anaerobically (without oxygen) – when thrown in the garbage – emitting methane (CH4) which has 21 to 71 times the heat-trapping capabilities of carbon dioxide (CO2), the most commonly referenced GHG.
+These compounds break down anaerobically (without oxygen) – when thrown in the garbage - emitting methane (CH4) which has 21 to 71 times the heat-trapping capabilities of carbon dioxide (CO2), the most commonly referenced GHG.
 As well, many Canadians are not recycling properly.
-Due to many non-recyclable items found in blue bins – such as containers that are not properly cleaned out – the sorting and transporting of these items to landfills are costing companies – and the tax-funded municipalities that employ them – upwards of a million dollars, which is questioning the sustainability of the blue box.
+Due to many non-recyclable items found in blue bins – such as containers that are not adequately cleaned out - the sorting and transporting of these items to landfills are costing companies – and the tax-funded municipalities that employ them – upwards of a million dollars, which is questioning the sustainability of the blue box.

 Check the waste management guidelines where you live and make sure you are sorting things correctly.
-Make sure to double-check occasionally as rules may be updated from time to time.
+Make sure to double-check occasionally, as rules may be updated from time to time.

 Transportation.
 Bus, walk, or bike whenever possible instead of using vehicles.